Instant Pot Pumpkin Soup (With Bacon)

 Instructions

-• Add remaining olive oil to the pot, then the leek and sauté until softened (3-4mins).
-If the bottom of your instant pot is very browned from cooking the ham, the leek will help lift this.
+• Press the sauté button on the instant pot again and set to 4 minutes.
+Add remaining olive oil to the pot then add the leek and sauté until softened.
+If the bottom of your instant pot is very browned from cooking the bacon, the leek will help lift this.

 Video